irisnet/irishub/docs/modules/iservice/README.md

 * `--prices` Service prices, a list sorted by service method
 * `--avg-rsp-time` The average service response time in milliseconds
 * `--usable-time` An integer represents the number of usable service invocations per 10,000
-* `--expiration` The blockchain height where this binding expires; a negative number means "never expire"
+* `--expiration` Negative number used here means the unbonded blockchain height "never expire"

 ```
 iriscli iservice binding --def-chain-id=service-test --service-name=test-service --bind-chain-id=service-test --provider=<your address>
 ```
 * `--def-chain-id` The ID of the blockchain defined of the iService
 * `--service-name` The name of iService
-* `--bind-chain-id`  The ID of the blockchain bound of the iService
+* `--bind-chain-id`  The ID of the blockchain bond of the iService
-* `--provider` The bech32 encoded account created the iService binding
+* `--provider` The blockchain address of bech32 encoded account

 ```
 iriscli iservice bindings --def-chain-id=service-test --service-name=test-service